kdoore/1335GitBook/project-3-main-tab.md

 Button ClearButton;  //example of an object that needs to be global ButtonGroup buttonGroup;
 Pattern pattern0, pattern1, pattern2
-//declare other global objects like color array, colorScheme
+//declare other global objects like colors array, colorScheme object
 ```

 ###Setup to initialize variables